Pontederia crassipes: Asia

-Water hyacinth was introduced to North America in 1884 and later to Asia, Africa, and Australia.
-Since no natural enemies occur in the new location, it can multiply quickly and cause disaster.

-The water hyacinth was introduced to Bengal, India, because of its beautiful flowers and shapes of leaves, but turned out to be an invasive weed, draining oxygen from the water bodies and resulting in devastation of fish stocks.
-The water hyacinth was referred to as the "(beautiful) blue devil" in Bengal, and "Bengal terror" elsewhere in India; it was called "German weed" (Bengali: Germani pana) in Bangladesh out of belief the German Kaiser submarine mission was involved in introducing them at the outbreak of World War I; and called "Japanese trouble" in Sri Lanka, due to the rumor that the British had planted them to entice Japanese aircraft to land on the insecure pads.
+The water hyacinth was introduced to Bengal, India, because of its ornamental flowers and shapes of leaves, but became an invasive weed, draining oxygen from the water bodies and resulting in devastation of fish stocks.
+The water hyacinth was referred to as the "(beautiful) blue devil" in Bengal and "Bengal terror" elsewhere in India; it was called "German weed" (Bengali: Germani pana) in Bangladesh out of belief the German Kaiser submarine mission was involved in introducing them at the outbreak of World War I. Concerted efforts were made to eradicate water hyacinths, which affected navigability in Bengal's rivers.
+The Bengal Water Hyacinth Act, 1936 prohibited the cultivation of the plants.
+By 1947, the problem was resolved, and navigability was restored to the rivers, although the plants still exist in wetlands.
+Water hyacinths were called "Japanese trouble" in Sri Lanka because there was a rumor that the British had planted them to entice Japanese aircraft to land on the insecure pads.

-In Bangladesh, projects have begun to use water hyacinth for the construction of floating vegetable gardens.

-Water hyacinth has also invaded the Tonlé Sap Lake in Cambodia.
-An Osmose project in Cambodia is trying to fight it by having local people make baskets from it.

 The plant entered Japan in 1884 for horticultural appreciation, according to conventional wisdom, but a researcher devoted to the study of the plant has discovered that ukiyo-e artist Utagawa Kunisada (or Utagawa Toyokuni III, d.
 1865) produced a wood-block print featuring the water hyacinth, goldfish, and beautiful women, dated to 1855.
-The plant is floated on the water surface of filled (glassware) fishbowls, or glazed earthenware waterlily pots (hibachi pots serving as substitute).
+The plant is floated on the water surface of filled (glassware) fishbowls or glazed earthenware waterlily pots (hibachi pots serving as substitute).

 In the 1930s, water hyacinth was introduced into China as a feed, ornamental plant, and sewage-control plant, and it was widely planted in the south as an animal feed.
 Beginning in the 1980s, with the rapid development of China's inland industry, the eutrophication of inland waters has intensified.
-With the help of its efficient asexual reproduction and environmental adaptation mechanisms, water hyacinth has begun to spread widely in the river basin.
-The hyacinths blocked the river and hindered the internal water traffic.
-For example, many waterways in Zhejiang and other provinces were blocked by the rapidly growing water hyacinth.
-In addition, a large number of water hyacinths floating in the water will block sunlight from entering the water, and its decay consumes dissolved oxygen in the water, pollutes the water quality, and can kill other aquatic plants.
+With the help of its efficient asexual reproduction and environmental adaptation mechanisms, water hyacinth began to spread widely in river basins.
+The hyacinths has blocked rivers and hindered water traffic.
+For example, many waterways in Zhejiang and other provinces have been blocked by the rapidly growing water hyacinth.
+In addition, a large number of water hyacinths floating in the water block sunlight from entering the water, and its decay consumes dissolved oxygen in the water, pollutes water quality, and can kill other aquatic plants.
 The outbreak of water hyacinth has seriously affected the biodiversity of the local ecosystem and threatened the production, life, and health of community residents.

-In Iraq, water hyacinth, which was imported in the 1990s as a decorative plant, caused major problems for water-supply systems and fishermen at the Euphrates.